Great Central Railway (Nottingham)

 RCD’s Overview

 The Great Central Railway (Nottingham) (‘GCRN’) operates a transport centre and a heritage railway based at Ruddington, five miles south of Nottingham.
 The trackbed of the railway extends nearly 10 miles from Ruddington (50 Steps Bridge) to a point close to the former junction with the Midland main line at Loughborough, the freehold of which is owned by East Midlands Railway Trust (‘EMRT’).
 Formerly distinct organisations, in early 2023 changes were implemented to facilitate a majority shareholding by EMRT in GCRN which has facilitated significant capitalisation of GCRN.
 The extent of services on the heritage line had been curtailed to operate over only 3 miles from its base at Ruddington to Rushcliffe Halt, as poor condition of the line further south prevented continuing traffic.
+However no trains currently operate even on this section.
 It is hoped that the recent changes will facilitate the re-introduction of heritage railway services from Ruddington to Rushcliffe Halt and beyond as soon as possible, as well as freight services which had until recently operated over a significant part the line.
 There are realistic plans to link with the heritage line with its larger neighbour at Loughborough to create an 18-mile railway.
 The Transport Heritage Centre at the Ruddington site is also home to a miniature railway, a model railway, and a regular display of a collection of historic buses.

 The support group is the 'LNER (GC) Heritage Trust' (see 'Information on the Suport Group' below).